 As a health writer, it bugged the crap outta me that dozens of people talked about and shared this ‘study’ but yet no one could provide the reference or link to the actual study!

 Of course, this is significant because it provides a hard science explanation for why people feel better from just sitting next to a horse, or grooming a horse – no riding necessary.
 But, without taking a look at the actual, original study, we can’t actually talk about the science or ‘proof’ of this phenomenon, can we?
-And if you’re going to use science to convince someone of something you already know (from your own body wisdom, or body experience) to be true, then you need to provide the reference to the original study.
+And if we’re going to use science to convince someone of something we already know (from our own body wisdom, or body experience) to be true, then we really need to provide the reference to the original study.

 So I am very pleased to announce that I have indeed, finally, found this elusive study!
 It is in fact a webinar, where the scientist running the pilot study, Ann L. Baldwin PhD is presenting the results to the Borderlands Center for Equine Assisted Services in Arizona.
 You can tune in to the webinar on HeartMath’s website and you can even download it if you’d like to show it to your clients, etc.